hubtype/botSON/source/index.html.md

 }
 ```

-This is a simple bot, that displays five men or woman shirts and its price, and we are getting the information from the Shopstyle API.
+This is a simple bot, that displays five men or woman shirts and its price, and we are getting the clothes information from the Shopstyle API.

 First of all, we ask what are the user interests.
 When we get it, we generate the [carrousel](#carrousel) of the products.

 When we want to make REST API request, we create the `context`, and we put all the logic in there.
 In order to get all the information, we store all the items making a request with the user prefence and our API_KEY.

-The request it's make into an `url`, the specific `method`, and if necessary with `params`.
+The request goes against a specific `url`, with his specific `method`, and if necessary with the `params`.

-For getting all the information of every product, we need to make a call to the API with the shirt id.
+For getting all the information of every product, we need to make a call to the API for all the shirt ids.
 The id of a product, it's in JSON format, and we can do `item.id` or `item['id']` to access it.

 When we have all the product information, we can display the [carrousel](#carrousel).